afifmazhar/ncaa_rankings/README.md

 **Findings:**

 From this project we predict that Gonzaga will win the March Madness tounament.
+Our model picked 16/32 round 2 teams correctly and 8/16 sweet 16 teams correctly.
 Our predicted bracket is included in our visualizations.

 **Limitations:**